fnc11/CosDefence/README.md

 SAVE_HTML_PLOTS: False # whether to save interactive html plots or just png image plots.
 ```

-## 5. Visualizing Results
+## 7. Visualizing Results

-By default when _cos_defence_ mechanism is on it generates three type of plots:
+By default when _CosDefence_ mechanism is on it generates three type of plots:

-- Accuracy F1 Poison Plot: Shows you total class accuracy (avg of all classes), poisoned class accuracy and poisoned data selected in that round.
+- Accuracy F1 Poison Plot: Shows you total class accuracy (avg of all classes), F1, poisoned class accuracy, F1 and poisoned data selected in that round.
-- Trust Histogram Plot: Shows you how much trust honest and malicious(minor offender and major offender) client got during similarity calculations.
+- Trust Histogram Plot: Shows you how much trust honest and malicious (minor offender and major offender) client got during similarity calculations.
 - Trust Score Curves Plot: Shows how the trust score of different clients evolved during the training.

-When _cos_defence_ mechanism is off only Accuracy F1 Poison Plot is generated.
+When _CosDefence_ mechanism is off only Accuracy F1 Poison Plot is generated.
+For further visualization use jupyter notebooks in the notebooks folder.

+## 8. Further Improvements and Research Directions
+- Running parallelized experiments.
+- Find better Hyper-parameter Tuning Strategy to find best value in less time.
+- Research on how Matrix and Vector can be updated in a better way.
+- Better Client Selection Strategy and better Feature Finding Algorithm.
+- Making code more modular, readable and configurable.